-In this review, I take you through Coinbase, one of the most popular and trusted cryptocurrency exchanges in the world.
-Coinbase’s design is simple and user-friendly, even for the new crypto investor.
+In this Coinbase review for 2021, I take you through one of the most popular and trusted cryptocurrency exchanges in the world.
+Coinbase’s design is simple and user-friendly, making it a popular choice for the new crypto investor.
 The platform’s popularity continues to grow and is available in over 100 countries and with over 35 million users buying, selling, and trading cryptocurrencies.

-Firstly, I’ll provide an overview of Coinbase, take a look at their other features such as Coinbase Earn and Coinbase Pro.
-I will then explain, how to buy, sell and store bitcoin and crypto using the Coinbase platform.
+Firstly, I’ll provide an overview of Coinbase, then take a look at their popular features such as their Coinbase Wallet and DApp browser, Coinbase Earn, and for more advanced traders Coinbase Pro.
+I will also explain, how to quickly buy, sell and store cryptos such as Bitcoin and Ethereum using Coinbase.

 What is Coinbase?